Pepperstone vs Tickmill — which is cheaper for raw-spread trading?

 Broker review: Tickmill

-Tickmill offers the lowest raw spread commissions in the industry ($2/lot/side), dual CySEC+FCA regulation, and solid execution for serious EU forex traders.
+Tickmill offers competitive raw spread commissions ($3/lot/side), dual CySEC+FCA regulation, and solid execution for serious EU forex traders.

 Which broker has the lowest forex spreads in Europe?

-Exness, Pepperstone, and Tickmill offer the lowest EUR/USD spreads in Europe, all advertising raw spreads from 0.0 pips during liquid sessions.
-On a commission-inclusive basis, Tickmill Pro is marginally the cheapest at $6 round-turn per standard lot, followed by Exness Raw and Pepperstone Razor at $7 each.
+Tickmill, Eightcap and Pepperstone offer the lowest EUR/USD spreads available to EU clients, all advertising raw spreads from 0.0 pips during liquid sessions.
+On a commission-inclusive basis, Tickmill Pro and Eightcap Raw are marginally the cheapest at $6 round-turn per standard lot, with Pepperstone Razor at $7.
+Exness quotes comparable raw pricing globally but does not accept EU residents.

 Standard vs Raw Spread account — which should I choose?